MariaPetrovskaya/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-Natural Language Processing tools in different DS, ML projects
+Practical tasks for customers with Natural Language Processing tools